blog

 From many, many possible instances, I want to offer two profound examples, both characteristic of Sandy-the-raconteur.
 The first is from a paper he published in Sport History Review in 1998; it was a gently updated, print-form of an invited NASSH keynote speech (Maxwell L Howell and Reet Howell International Address) Sandy was asked to present at the 1984 Louisville, Kentucky NASSH conference.
 It was and is an honour/honor to be recognized by his peers and certainly a testament to his scholarship and professional respect earned over his 18 years (counting his 4 years as a prof in the US before coming to Dal).
 In Dickensian fashion, Sandy adopted a persona, that of Clyde Clobber, a sport historian residing in Nova Scotia, to tell his story of becoming so immersed in Nova Sotia’s sport history.
 In the paper as he did in the speech, he related his existential crisis moment in time when he was surrounded by people doing medicine, discovering new engineering marvels while Sandy was teaching, writing about and extoling sport history in general and Nova Scotian sport history in particular.
 In short, he felt some shame in working in such an impractial area as sport history.

 Sometime around 1980, a person for whom Sandy and I have profound respect, Dr Alan Metcalfe, the “father of Canadian sport history” (Sandy’s term and I concur) came from the University of Windsor to spend some time with Sandy, guest leturing in a few of Young’s classes.
 Over shared rum in Sandy’s kitchen, Sandy opened up about his sport historian self-deprecation.
 The “Metcalfe Robot” listened and incisively kept asking Sandy, “why,” skilfully drilling down on and mirroring Sandy’s passion for doing local sport history and what it – and he, Sandy relating it – meant to so many students and the communities to whom Sandy spoke.
 Sandy saw his historian-heart reflected back to him.
-I vividly remember listening to Sandy deliver this speech in 1984; he was personally and professionally vulnerable in revealing himself so openly and honestly in what is normally such a typically staid, academic environment.
+I vividly remember listening to Sandy deliver his Clyde Clobber speech in 1984; he was personally and professionally vulnerable in revealing himself so openly and honestly in what is normally such a typically staid, academic environment.
 And he spoke with affect and humour and conviction and adeptly used Nova Scotian ahtletes to make his points to his colleagues, many of whom he acknowledged in the speech and the paper.
-His delivery was impeccable, riveting to the extent he was given some few minutes of a standing ovation.
+His delivery was impeccable, riveting to the extent that at its and his end, he was given some few minutes of a standing ovation.
 The 1998 published version of that, by then 14-year old address I offer at the paper’s titular link, A Nova Scotian Perspective of Canadian Sport History After the Metcalfe Attack, with thanks to Human Kinetics for allowing readers to go to this link/page and click on ‘Download PDF” to see the complete article.
 Rarely, in my experience, have I witnessed someone so adept at taking such a full walk-around themselves with such insightful transparency.

 My second example of Sandy-cum-raconteur relates poignantly to his honed gift and craft of teaching, in the broadest sense of the term.
 How he learned to teach his formal classes, “stealing” and adapting everything he could from anyone he saw teach and then leveraging those thefts into his classroom is revealed in the Metcalfe Attack paper cited in the previous paragraph.
 He amassed a huge collection of 35 millimetre slides, carefully hand-labelled and sorted into circular trays and stacked everywhere in his office, on all aspects and eras of sport history he taught.
 I watched him in class once when, using one single Ben Hur slide, he re-created the Roman chariot race as though he were a sports-caster in the Colisseum, complete with cheers and boos from the crowd.
 In order to get his students to do sport history and not merely lecture to them, he instituted a creative project idea.
 Students could create a painting of a famous athlete and present the story behind the painting in class or re-enact a sporting event.
 My two favourite ones, both of which instilled a fear of being arrested or harm being done in Sandy’s mind, were a staged cock-fight and an actual jousting re-enactment with a student on horseback.
 From various student evaluations and letters of appreciation he shared with me privately, he captivated his students with his teaching methods and care about their learning.
 Somehow, somewhere – maybe during his Undergraduate degree at West Chester State – Sandy learned statistics.
 As he told me, he just “got” stats and for some years, he taught an Undergraduate stats’ course so adeptly that students came from other sections of the course to attend his lectures.